Download STL files from the Gallery.

 - 1x CableHolderWrist

-Print wristarge, wristsmall, Thumb, with an infill of 30%, 3 shells, best with no support, no raft.
+Print wristarge, wristsmall, Thumb, with an infill of 30%, wall thickness 2mm, best with no support, no raft.

-Print index3, majeure3, ringfinger3, auriculaire3, with an infill of 30%, 2 shell, best with no support, no raft.
+Print index3, majeure3, ringfinger3, auriculaire3, with an infill of 30%, wall thickness 1.5mm, best with no support, no raft, no brim.

-Print robpart2, robpart3, robpart4, robpart5 with an infill of 30%, 3 shell, best with raft, no support.
+Print robpart2, robpart3, robpart4, robpart5 with an infill of 30%, wall thickness 2mm, best with brim, no raft, no support.

-Print coverfinger with an infill of 30%, 3 shells, with support.
+Print coverfinger with an infill of 30%, wall thickness 2mm, with support.
 To get the best printing result on the covers is to print them standing up, instead laying them flat.

-The wrist parts are good printed with an infill of 30%, 3 shells, with no raft, no support.
+The wrist parts are good printed with an infill of 30%, wall thickness 2mm, with no raft, no brim, no support.
 The Gears of the wrist should be printed with the best quality your printer can give you.

 Big bolts are now printable.
 (Strong enough for tests and even more!)

 You can replace the 16x3mm for the fingers with pins/pegs of filament instead of bolts, it’s cheap, easy, and strong enough.